-Most major annual Austrian festivals center around the country’s long history in music.
+Most annual Austria holidays center around the country’s long history in music.
 They generally celebrate a certain conductor or type of music, such as the Salzburg Festival (Salzburger Festpiele) or Schubertiade.
 These festivals are well-known and attract visitors from all over the world.
 For some festivals, it is necessary to book tickets to events or shows in advance.
 However, there are also plenty of local festivals which are well worth experiencing and don’t require any advanced planning to attend.

 This festival is dedicated to the music of Franz Schubert and is considered to be the most important Schubert music festival in the world.
 Dating back to 1976, the celebration takes place every year in Hohenems in April and October.
 A range of performances including orchestral concerts, piano recitals, and chamber concerts are to be enjoyed.
 The festival prides itself in keeping its venues intimate and small, adding to its popularity.